Von-Braun/Youtube_DL_GUI/README.txt

 That will generate config.ini(stores settings) and the downloads folder(where your downloads will be stored).

-You will first see three buttons a checkbox,dropbox & entry box:
+You will first see three buttons, a checkbox,dropbox & entry box:

 [Paste & Download]
 This will pull a url from the clipboard and download the file.
 It will be